vanatteveldt/ccslearnr/handouts/ggplot.md

   geom_point()
 ```

+**Exercise:** First, let’s run the code the way it is now (press the
+‘run code’ button).
+Now, can you change the plot to show the `wt`
+(weight) on the x axis instead?

+### Elements of a ggplot

-This ggplot call is typical for how ggplot works, and showcases the
+The ggplot call above is typical for how ggplot works, and showcases the
 *grammar of graphics*.
 Essentially, every graph contains these three
 basic elements: